-Revaluation gain on investment property resulted into €519.4m (2018: €194.8m) in our pipeline.
-This represents a significant year-on-year increase of around 167%, driven mostly by construction progress of all our projects and zoning permit for One Waterloo.
+A revaluation gain on investment property resulted in €519.4m (2018: €194.8m) in our pipeline.
+This represents a significant year-on-year increase of around 167%, driven mostly by the construction progress of all our projects and a zoning permit for One Waterloo.

-When adjusted for yield shift, the Group achieved €382.0m (2018: €128m) net revaluation gain while the positive yield shift contributed €137.4 million to profits (2018: €66.8 million).
+When adjusted for yield shift, the Group achieved a €382.0m (2018: €128.0m) net revaluation gain while the positive yield shift contributed €137.4 million to profits (2018: €66.8 million).

-The average investment property portfolio yield decreased to 5.19% as we continued investments in lower-yield projects in UK, Germany and Poland.
+The average investment property portfolio yield decreased to 5.19% as we continued investments in lower-yield projects in the UK, Germany and Poland.

-Income producing assets, primarily driven by higher-yielding Slovak assets, were valued at 5.67% at the end of 2019.
+Income producing assets, primarily driven by higheryielding Slovak assets, were valued at 5.67% at the end of 2019.